Tag: community

 Follow the is not just a game for children.
 It is the of adults.
 Each of us has at least one leader in our lives, and usually more.
 Leaders can take on many roles and places.
 For example, a pastor may be your spiritual leader.
 You might have another person that also provides you spiritual leadership.

 In your home, there is usually a leader.
 Sometimes it seems to be the pet and not a person.
 In our work lives, there is usually a leader.
-Then politically we have leaders, and there are community leaders, too.
+Then politically we have leaders, and there are leaders, too.

 Each leader has a place and a purpose.
 The leaders that overreach or the people who push their leaders to overreach can often sow discord and confusion.

 In Numbers, we read what is really the conclusion to a long struggle for who really is the leader of the people.
 Along “the road”, people regularly challenged Moses’ leadership (including his siblings, Aaron and Miriam).
-The leaders tried to say they were the leaders of the entire community.
+The family leaders tried to say they were the leaders of the entire community.
 They weren’t satisfied leading their tribe.
 They wanted all of Israel.

-When it came to Aaron’s priestly assignment, some leaders tried to do their own worship and suffered the consequences.
+When it came to Aaron’s priestly assignment, some leaders tried to do their own and suffered the consequences.
 They could not accept that one person “got the ”.

 This not to say that Moses and Aaron were perfect, not by a long shot.
 They made mistakes.
 It is quite possible that part of the constant struggle wasn’t just the pride of the other family leaders, but Moses’ and Aaron’s failures, too.